Ruhinda01/ArtElevate/README.md

 I worked on this project by myself.
 I am passionate about design and technology.
 I love to learn new things and this was actually one of the biggest challenges i have undertaken.

 * Ruhinda Roderick Izooba - Graduate Architect and Aspiring Software Engineer.
+[LinkedIn](https://www.linkedin.com/in/ruhinda-roderick-izooba/)

+### Blog Posts

+After the development phase, I wrote a blog post to reflect on the ArtElevate journey.

+* Ruhinda's article:

 ## Tech Stack